Don Rosa: Gladstone

 In 1986, Rosa discovered a Gladstone Comics comic book.
 This was the first American comic book that contained Disney characters since Western Publishing's discontinuation of their Whitman Comics in the 1970s.
-Since early childhood Don Rosa had been fascinated by Carl Barks' stories about Donald Duck and Scrooge McDuck.
+Since early childhood, Don Rosa had been fascinated by Carl Barks' stories about Donald Duck and Scrooge McDuck.
 He immediately called the editor, Byron Erickson, and told him that he was the only American who was born to write and draw one Scrooge McDuck adventure.
 Erickson agreed to let him send a story, and Don Rosa started drawing his first Duck story, "The Son of the Sun," the very next day.

 "The Son of the Sun" was a success and Rosa's very first professional comic story was nominated for a Harvey Award "Best Story of the Year".
 The plot of the story was the same as his earlier story, Lost in (an alternative section of) the Andes.
 As Don Rosa explained it, he was just "(...) turning that old Pertwillaby Papers adventure back into the story it originally was in my head, starring Scrooge, Donald, the nephews, and Flintheart Glomgold."

 Rosa created a few more comics for Gladstone until 1989.
-He then stopped working for them, because the policies of their licensor, Disney, did not allow for the return of original art for a story to its creators.
+He then stopped working for them because the policies of their licensor, Disney, did not allow for the return of original art for a story to its creators.

 After making some stories for the Dutch publisher Oberon, the publishers of an American Disney children's magazine called DuckTales (based on the animated series of the same name) offered Rosa employment.
-They even offered him a much higher salary than the one he received at Gladstone.
+They even offered him much higher page rates than the one he received at Gladstone.
 Rosa made just one script (Back in Time for a Dime).
 The publishers never asked him to make more, and due to problems with receiving the payment, he did not care.

 Egmont

 After working with the DuckTales magazine, Rosa found out that the Denmark-based International publisher Egmont (at that time called Gutenberghus) was publishing reprints of his stories and wanted more.
 Rosa joined Egmont in 1990.
-Two years later, at Rosa's suggestion, Byron Erickson, the former editor at Gladstone also went to work for Egmont and has been working there ever since as an editor and later as a freelancer.
+Two years later, at Rosa's suggestion, Byron Erickson, the former editor at Gladstone, also went to work for Egmont and has been working there ever since as an editor and later as a freelancer.

 In 1991 Rosa started creating The Life and Times of Scrooge McDuck, a 12 chapter story about his favorite character.
 The series was a success, and in 1995 he won an Eisner Award for best continuing series.
 After the end of the original series, Rosa sometimes produced additional "missing" chapters.
 Some of the extra chapters were turned down by Egmont, because they were not interested in any more episodes.
 Fortunately, the French magazine Picsou was eager to publish the stories.
 From 1999, Rosa started working freelance for Picsou magazine as well.
 All of these chapters were compiled as The Life and Times of Scrooge McDuck Companion.